phistoh/CrazyForCats/README.md

 - **paw.tga** is used as background for the checkbox

 ## Changes
+- **2.1**: Pet in pet journal scroll list now show icons if they're marked as personal favorites; also implements an option to automatically summon personal favorites
 - **2.0b**: Table of pets is now generated ingame (checkboxes in the pet journal) and saved per character (using WoW's saved variables)
 - **1.1b**: Fixed combat check
 - **1.1**: Added combat check
 - **1.0**: Initial release

 ## To-Do
+- [ ] Filtering/searching of personal favorites
-- [ ] Mark selected pets in the scroll list
+- [x] Mark selected pets in the scroll list
 - [ ] *(Maybe)* **Rematch** integration
 - [ ] *(Maybe)* Automatic summoning of pets when non is summoned
 - [ ] ~~Don't use a table of tables, use the "inner" tables directly instead~~